(This is an unofficial Go FAQ. The official one is here.)

 This convenience is not only a sugar, but also an intrinsic rule.

-So, it makes sense that the method set of *T
+So, it makes sense that the method set of *T is always

-a super set of the method set of T
+a super set of the method set of T, but not vice versa.

 an implicit method with the same name and the same signature is automatically

-declared on type *T
+declared on type *T.

 Please read methods for details.